 If you’ve received a letter from NatWest Debt Collection Agency, it’s advised that you act as soon as you can.
 The longer you leave it, the bigger risk you put yourself at, with NatWest Debt Collection potentially moving to take more serious measures.

-These serious measures can include a visit from the bailiffs and taking you to court and could lead to bankruptcy and even a prison sentence.
+These serious measures can include a visit from the bailiffs and taking you to court and could lead to bankruptcy.
 So be sure to get in touch with them as soon as you can, and get the process underway.